neuropsychology/neuropsychology.R/README.md

 See the description of each dataset by typing `?nameofthedataset` (e.g., `?personality`) in the console.

 ### Create a braincloud
+A wordcloud containing the most reccurent words of one or several papers.
 First, create a folder with several PDFs (journal articles for example, but you can also use your own specific word list).
 Add an R script in it and run one of the following:
 ```R
 braincloud()
 braincloud(image="brain1", text.size=0.6, colours.replicate=FALSE)